jarfil/jarfil.github.io/_posts/2021-04-01-Ender3v2BLTouchFix.md

 Points probed last, show the largest variability.
 Which means that averaging the measurements won't be enough.

+## Why it happens

+Every point probe actually consists of several moves:

+* Move XY to probe position
+* Move Z down until probe touches
+* Move Z up
+* Move Z down again, this time slower
+* Move Z up

+That is 4 times that any inaccuracy in the Z axis can introduce an error.
+For 8x8 = 64 points, that's 256 moves, which even with 0.001 mm Z axis creep per point, means a 0.256 mm error for the last point, which skews all the measurements.

+Effectively, you need less than 0.0001 mm average error per Z move to achieve 0.025 mm precision over 256 moves.

 ## Fixing it

 In an ideal world, every time the firmware requests a Z height of 0, the print head should go to the same place.